 - Flat rate

 Square or linear footage-based pricing will help you bid on different sizes and shapes of lots or structures.
-On the other hand, per hour pricing system will help you charge on an hourly basis.
-Whereas, flat rate pricing helps you earn more if you are a professional power washer.
+On the other hand, the per-hourly pricing system will help you charge on an hourly basis.
+Whereas flat rate pricing helps you earn more if you are a professional power washer.

 3. Price Based on the Project